A symmetric $p$-adic symbol for triples of modular forms: Abstract

 \section{Abstract}

 In \cite{DR14}, the authors define the Garrett-Rankin triple product $p$-adic $L$-function and relate it to the image of certain diagonal cycles under the $p$-adic Abel-Jacobi map.
-We introduce a new variant of this $p$-adic $L$-function and show that it satisfies symmetry relations, when permuting the three families of modular forms.
-We also provide computational evidence confirming that it is indeed cyclic when the families of modular forms are evaluated at even weights, and provide counter-examples in the case of odd weights.

-To do so, we extend the algorithm provided by \cite{Lau14} to allow for ordinary projections of nearly overconvergent modular forms -- not just overconvergent modular forms -- as well as certain projections over spaces of non-zero slope.
+We introduce a new $p$-adic triple symbol based on this $p$-adic $L$-function and show that it satisfies symmetry relations, when permuting the three input modular forms.
+We also provide computational examples illustrating this symmetry property.
+To do so, we extend the algorithm provided in \cite{Lau14} to allow for ordinary projections of nearly overconvergent modular forms -- not just overconvergent modular forms -- as well as certain projections over spaces of non-zero slope.
+Our work also gives an efficient method to calculate certain Poincaré pairings in higher weight, which may be of independent interest.